dnsimple/dnsimple-support/content/articles/secondary-dns-dnsimple-as-secondary.md

 ---
-meta: Learn how to configure DNSimple as a secondary DNS provider.
 title: Add DNSimple as a secondary DNS server
 excerpt: Learn how to configure DNSimple as a secondary DNS provider.
 categories: